dbsnapper/dbsnapper/docs/articles/dbsnapper-github-actions-amazon-ecs.md

 <!-- prettier-ignore-start -->
 !!! note "Update: New DBSnapper GitHub Action"

-    We've updated this article to use our new [Install DBSnapper Agent Github Action](https://github.com/marketplace/actions/install-dbsnapper-agent) that makes it simple to install the DBSnapper Agent onto a Github Actions runner.
+    We've updated this article to use our new [Install DBSnapper Agent GitHub Action](https://github.com/marketplace/actions/install-dbsnapper-agent) that makes it simple to install the DBSnapper Agent onto a GitHub Actions runner.
 These changes can be found in [Step 4](#step-4---execute-the-dbsnapper-agent-commands).

 <!-- prettier-ignore-end -->